-(I) Goods and Services Tax
+(k) Goods and Services Tax

 The Goods and Services Tax (GST) is incurred on the cost of various services provided to the Scheme by third parties.
-The Scheme qualifies for Reduced Input Tax Credit (RITC); hence expenses such as Responsible Entity's fees have been recognised in profit or loss net of the amount of GST recoverable from the Australian Taxation Office.
+The Scheme qualifies for Reduced Input Tax Credit (RITC); hence expenses have been recognised in profit or loss net of the amount of GST recoverable from the Australian Taxation Office.
 Payables are inclusive of GST.
 The net amount of GST recoverable is included in receivables in the statement of financial position.
 Cash flows are included in the statement of cash flows on a gross basis.

-(m) Foreign currency translation
+(I) Foreign currency translation